-Recent exhibits include: “Artscape,” where children build a sculpture or use a harmonograph to create an original piece of art; “Dino Dig,” where children dig up and learn about fossils; and “TradeWinds,” where children are preparing an Italian meal or playing Brazilian drums to learn about other cultures.
+Past exhibits have included: “Artscape,” where children build a sculpture or use a harmonograph to create an original piece of art; “Dino Dig,” where children dig up and learn about fossils; and “TradeWinds,” where children prepare an Italian meal or play Brazilian drums to learn about other cultures.
 Many more exhibits are included.

 7. Waterfront Pavilion

 Take in a concert while in Bangor!
 Darling’s Waterfront Pavilion is an open air amphitheater inside Waterfront Park, a 58-acre public park on the banks of the historic Penobscot River.

 The pavilion has hosted a variety of musical genres and stars, including Keith Urban, Def Leppard, B.B.
 King, REO Speedwagon, Stone Temple Pilots, ZZ Top, Lynyrd Skynyrd, Bob Dylan, Alan Jackson, Miranda Lambert and more.

 8. Penobscot River Walkway

 Get some fresh air while taking a stroll along the scenic Penobscot River.
 The Penobscot River Walkway is a half-mile jaunt through Bangor's scenic Waterfront Park.
 The trail hugs the riverbank, and several events are held at the park year-round.